US stocks sink again as more companies detail damage they're taking because of Trump's trade war

 Toymaker Mattel, meanwhile, was swinging between losses and gains after it said it’s “pausing” its financial forecasts for 2025, in part because the “evolving U.S. tariff landscape” is making it difficult to predict how much U.S. shoppers will spend over the holiday season and the rest of this year.

-Ford Motor said it’s expecting to take a $1.5 billion hit to its operations this year because of tariffs.
-It said it’s also cancelling financial forecasts for the full year because of “tariff-related uncertainty.”
+Ford Motor said it’s expecting to take a $1.5 billion hit this year because of tariffs.
+Ford said it’s also cancelling financial forecasts for the full year because of “tariff-related uncertainty.”

 Regardless, all the will-he-won’t-he uncertainty around tariffs has already made U.S. households more pessimistic about the economy and could affect their long-term plans for purchases.
 Some companies say they’re already seeing impacts to their business from the uncertainty created by tariffs.